benjaminmao123/Snake/README.md

 5. After the game ends the player must press the reset button to exit the message screen.
 ## Technologies and Components
 ### Technologies:
-1. Atmel Studios 7 - used to write the code use in the game.
+1. Atmel Studios 7 - used to write the code used in the game.
 2. Analog-to-Digital Converter - used to convert the analog signal given by the joystick and convert to values that allowed the direction of the joystick to be determined.
 3. Pulse Width Modulation - used to pulse the voltage supplied to the speaker to generate audio signals at specific frequency.
 4. Linear Feedback Shift Register - used to implement the randomness in the game.